aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 ### Acknowledgments

-I extend my gratitude to David K. Thulman for his thoughtful comments and constructive criticisms on an earlier draft of this landmarking protocol.
+I extend my gratitude to Christian S. Hoggard and David K. Thulman for their thoughtful comments and constructive criticisms on an earlier draft of this landmarking protocol.
 The current iteration of the landmarking protocol was developed using the `digit3DLand` package in R (that code is made